Association for Dental Education in Europe

 Learning together to improve oral health and quality of life

-Plenary Session 2: Reimagining dentistry within the inter professional healthcare team
+Plenary session 2: Reimagining dentistry within the inter professional healthcare team

 Thursday, 21st August 2025 - 09:00 to 10:30